smped/PRJNA509779/README.md

 This is performed using [`macs2 callpeak`](https://pypi.org/project/MACS2/).

-- Peak calling will be performed on a) each sample individually, and b) on merged samples for those sharing a common ChIP target and treatment group.
+- Peak calling will be performed on:
+    a. each sample individually, and
+    b. merged samples for those sharing a common ChIP target and treatment group.
 - Coverage bigWig files for each individual sample are produced using CPM values (i.e. Signal Per Million Reads, SPMR)
-- For all combinations of target and treatment coverage bigWig files are also produced, along with fold-enrichment
+- For all combinations of target and treatment coverage bigWig files are also produced, along with fold-enrichment bigWig files

 ### Outputs